dlstreamer/pipeline-server/client/README.md

 > Note: uri argument can be skipped only if passed in via --request-file

 #### --destination
-By default, vaclient uses a generic template for destination:
+By default, pipeline_client uses a generic template for destination:
 ```json
 {
 "destination": {